hs271095/CIS-563_HW2_Problem3/README.md

 ### Steps to follow
 - clone the repository
+- unzip the dataset file from http://snap.stanford.edu/data/web-FineFoods.html in the folder created
 - Open terminal and run the jupyter notebook command
 - select the the folder containing the repository files
-- unzip the dataset file from http://snap.stanford.edu/data/web-FineFoods.html
 - select the .ipynb file
 - press shift+enter to run segments of code